 Before your test:

-- The doctor may recommend a laxative or enema the night before to clean out the bowel.
+- A laxative or enema may be needed the night before.
+It will help to clean out the bowel.

-- A catheter may be used to empty the bladder just before surgery.
+- A catheter may be placed just before surgery.
+It will empty out the bladder.

 Description of the Test

 The gallium 68 is injected into a vein.
 It takes about an hour for the material to spread throughout the body.
 The actual scan take about 30 minutes.

 A radioactive form of choline is injected into a vein.
 Prostate cancer cells quickly absorb the choline.
 It breaks down quickly.
 The scan is done right away.